 I hope this was helpful!
 I’m excited to have more of these resources and the ability to better support my clients in their decision making and even usage of these peptides.
 I will link all the resources I’ve used while creating this podcast in the show notes so if you want to dive deeper you can.

-If you have any questions, suggestions for future topics or just want to chat, feel free to reach out to us on Instagram at @Brooke_Elysian and Facebook linked in the show notes or via our website Elysian Women’s Wellness dot com.
+If you have any questions like Ozempic in Perimenopause, suggestions for future topics or just want to chat, feel free to reach out to us on Instagram at @Brooke_Elysian and Facebook linked in the show notes or via our website Elysian Women’s Wellness dot com.

 And if you enjoyed what you heard today about cryotherapy and sauna benefits , we’d be thrilled if you could take a half second to leave us a five star review.
 Not only will you be helping others find our show, but you’ll also be entered into our monthly hundred dollar giveaway for no reviews.
 New episodes drop every Monday, so make sure to hit that subscribe button and stay tuned for more.